KireinaHoro/jsteward.moe/content/SysAdmin/cross-compile-tickless-ubuntu-kernel.md

 ## Preface

-This article documents the trial-and-error process of me trying to cross-compile the Ubuntu kernel for `arm64`, for use with [Enzians][8] at the [Systems Group at ETH][9].
-So far building natively on the Enzians work (see [native build below](#create-flavour-and-build-natively-on-enzian)), but unfortunately none of the cross-compile approaches works.
+This article documents the trial-and-error process of me trying to cross-compile the Ubuntu kernel for `arm64` for use with [Enzians][8] at the [Systems Group at ETH][9].
+So far building natively on the Enzians work (see [native build below](#create-flavour-and-build-natively-on-enzian)), but unfortunately none of the cross-compile approaches produce reliable `.deb` packages.
 I have submitted a couple bug reports and will (hopefully) update accordingly when things change.

 With that said, this whole process has been quite a journey: I learned a lot about the Debian and Ubuntu packaging infrastructure.
 This should serve as a